marcelloc97/namer-app/README.md

 ## Next features

 - Better ui design, possibly with animations :)
-- Refactor the app code to be more clean and concise.
+- Refactor the app code to be more clean and concise
+- Add a search bar at the top of the list in favorites page
-- Copy favoritted and generated word pairs to clipboard and use anywhere ✅
+- ~~Copy favoritted and generated word pairs to clipboard and use anywhere~~ ✅
-- Translate the words and let be copied to the clipboard too ✅
+- ~~Translate the words and let be copied to the clipboard too~~ ✅
 - Revert a word pair from history to main card
+- Settings page for selecting the app language and translation language
+- Options to translation in GeneratorPage

 ## Thanks